marcantonyw/agoraphobia/src/content/agoraphobia.md

 Panic does come and go in waves, but the fear of the next wave coming can keep you in panic mode.
 It's like a chinese finger trap.
 Pull out as hard as you can, you won't get out.
 Push in, and the grip loosens, allowing you to easily slide your finger out.

-It's time to go have a panic attack.
-On purpose.

 Story time:
 I tried to follow this approach for years and thought I was doing it right.
 I saw progress, I was doing more shit, but it was still kind of a nightmare.
 Stomach all fucked up, irritable, was completely wiped out for the rest of the day.
-Normal didn't seem like an actual outcome that would work.

-My first glimpse into what acceptance really feels like happened on accident.
+My first glimpse into real acceptance happened on accident.

 My girlfriend at the time dumped me, the anxiety was probably the main reason it wasn't working.
-I was devastated, to put it lightly.
-I booked a flight to visit a friend, both to get my mind off the break up and to confront the anxiety.
+I was wrecked.
+I booked a flight both to get my mind off the break up and to confront the anxiety.

-The trip went ok, but after take off on the flight back, I got hit with a level 10 mega panic attack.
+After take off I got hit with a level 10 mega panic attack.
 I couldn't catch my breath, spinning, dryheaving.
 There was crazy turbulence, I got this cracking sensation in my chest.
 After the crack, an ice cold liquid felt like it was spreading throughout my body.
 I was sure it was internal bleeding and I was about to die.
 I was still so depressed, I didn't really care.

 Not to say I lost my will to live or was suicidal or anything like that - but I thought fuck it, guess this is it.
 Oh well.

-The cold liquid turned warm
+The cold liquid turned warm.
+The panic washed away and was replaced by a sense of relief so strong it was almost euphoric.
+It was like I popped a molly or something.
+I was giddy, giggling like a fucking psycho next to strangers.

+When I returned to baseline, I thought "*ooooohhhhhhhhh woooooooaaaah that's what acceptance is.*"

+What I had been doing before was white knuckling and seeking comfort.

+**Acceptance** has to be experienced to be understood.
+You have to kinda get a feel for it, but then you can't unsee it.

+> **Ok, good for you.
+I've tried to accept the feelings, they don't just go away like that.
+My panic attacks are different.
+They're completely overwhelming, and sometimes can be traumatizing.
+I'm worried that I'll get on a plane or something and have a panic attack so bad that I have a major setback and get even more scared of going outside.**

+We're back to the illusion of danger.
+Except now it's not about the physical symptoms, it's about losing your mind.
+It's still the same exact process.
+Hate to break it to you, this is still run-of-the-mill panic attacks.
+Which means the answer is still accept and allow.
+We can play whack-a-mole with every symptom and every delusion you want.

+Panic attacks are not dangerous physically, or psychologically.
+Let's talk about the word "traumatizing" though, because you do have a point.

+Trauma is a big word that's been thrown around a lot.
+But all trauma means is an experience so distressing that it leads to lasting changes in our thoughts, emotions, and/or behavior.

+The first major panic attack in the start of panic disorder probably qualifies as a traumatic event by definition.

+Neuroplasticity is another big word thrown around, all it means is that your brain adapts.
+Adaptations aren't necessarily good or bad, they're just a change.

+The more emotionally significant(traumatic) a situation is, the less repetitions it takes to lead to lasting change.
+The higher the stakes (real or perceived), the more adaption takes place.

+So, when you're in a panic attack, the behavior that follows is very strongly imprinted and becomes  a lasting change.
+Whether that behavior is avoidance or acceptance, it'll leave a mark.

+This is why exposure is so effective, and all non-exposure exercises are not.
+Well, not on their own at least.

+A setback comes from avoidance during high stakes.
+Growth comes from going through it.
+Eveything you do is habit forming.
+You vote for the person you'll be and the behaviors you instill with every single thing you do.
+This is partially why cross-culturally, religions have the idea that "God is always watching and judging, then rewarding or punishing".
+Divorce that concept from the control and political games many religious insitutions push, and think about it symbolically.

+Your behavior matters, it's one link in an infinite chain of events.
+Things beget more of the same.

+Ok back to pragmatic, rational land:

+The traumatic power of a panic attack is just because it's fertile ground for neuroplasticity.
+Run away, you'll want to run more.
+Face it, you'll be able to face it more.

+A setback is not set in stone, you can undo it with one successful bout of exposure.

+So look at the "traumatizing" nature of your panic attacks as an opportunity to quickly make lasting change.

+> **"But I can't handle all the feelings.
+I will run away if it gets bad enough.
+So I'm right in thinking that it could be harmful for me to be in a situation I'm not ready for.
+How am I supposed to act like this is harmless if backing out during a panic attack is harmful?"**

+This is the reason gradual exposure tends to be more effective than flooding.

+Gradual exposure works by starting low and working your way up  in manageable steps.
+Flooding is goin fuck it yolo and chucking yourself into a situation you're genuinely not ready for.

+If you haven't left your house in months, don't get on an international flight.
+You could spaz out and think "I WILL NEVER GO OUTSIDE AGAIN FUUUUCCCKKK THIS".

+Gradual exposure helps you build up the confidence.